trans-travel/trans-travel/us/fl.md

  * Some businesses and LGBT organizations have canceled events that might involve drag or trans people participating, due to the possibility of the "protection of children" law being used against these organizations.
-However, as of June 24, 2023, a court is preventing the state from enforcing the drag ban.
+However (information current on October 11, 2023), a court is preventing the state from enforcing the drag ban.

 ## Public Accommodations